 Certain events that impact on the Transfer Balance Account must be reported to the Tax Office under Superannuation Transfer Balance Account Reporting regime (TBAR).
 For more information on TBAR Reporting, please visit our page here.

-If your pension balance is over $1.6 million, we will automatically reset the asset cost base in a most tax effective manner to take advantage of the CGT relief.
+If your pension balance is over the cap, we will automatically reset the asset cost base in a most tax-effective manner to take advantage of the CGT relief.
 It is an ATO requirement to note the cost base reset in the SMSF Financial Reports and Tax Return.

 For more guidance on the SMSF Annual Return, please click the button below: